IVF Funding: Guide to Costs, Fundraising, and Treatments

 Set your fundraising goal

 Behind every successful fundraising effort is a basic plan of action—and we’re here to help you choose your goals for your fundraiser.
 It begins with setting a goal amount.
-As with any medical procedure, it’s important to factor in the price tag of the procedure itself, and all the smaller expenses that can really add up—including any unpaid time off work, expensive medications, transportation, copays, etc.
+As with any medical procedure, it’s important to factor in the price tag of at least one of the IVF cycles itself, and all the smaller expenses that can really add up—including any unpaid time off work, expensive medications, transportation, copays, etc.

 Tell your story honestly and clearly